neri/maystorm/README.md

 ## Haribote-OS emulator

 * We have confirmed that about half of the apps work at this point.
 Some APIs are not yet implemented.
-* Window and timer handles are task-specific.
-They are set to the same initial value each time a task is launched.
-They are not visible to other tasks.
-* The drawing mechanism is different, so I converted it when it was displayed.
-Frequent re-drawing may slow it down.

 ## History